johnathan-convertino-afrl/axis_1553_encoder/README.md

 ### fusesoc

 * fusesoc_info.core created.
-* Simulation uses icarus to run data through the core.
+* Simulation uses icarus to run data through the core for a fixed amount of time, no verifcation of data in/out.